mindjun/app_struction/README.md

-# app_struction
+# Schrodinger
-this my test for git flow
+this is a placeholder, and test if for travis
-test revert